quavious/all_voice_front/README.md

+# Project All Voice React Page

+The Actor component is located in src/component/actor folder.

+Actor page is devided left, and right sidebar, main timer, and main recorder.

+Page Styling is defined in styled folder.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).